pwitvoet/wadmaker/spritemaker.md

 - **Alpha-test** - A 255-color sprite, with support for transparency.
 Pixels are either fully opaque or fully transparent.
 This is similar to how transparent textures work.
 Filename selector: `.at` or `.alpha-test`.

 ## Custom converters
 SpriteMaker can be configured to use custom converters for certain images.
 This makes it possible to achieve better visual results, or to handle file types that SpriteMaker does not support directly.
 IrfanView is particularly useful in this regard, but any other command-line program can be used, as long as both the input and output path can be provided as arguments.
+It's a good idea to put conversion rules in the global `spritemaker.config` file, so they don't need to be repeated in every directory's `spritemaker.config` file.

 ### Using IrfanView for color conversion
 To use IrfanView to convert images to 256 colors, add the following line to your `spritemaker.config` file: